Clinical Collaborations

 Can I only consider a facility that Emory already has a contract with?

 You may submit a clinical placement with most healthcare facilities.
-However, you may not request a clinical rotation in New York, Tennessee, or Oregon.
+However, you may not request a clinical rotation in New York, Louisiana, Tennessee, or Oregon.
 Please refer to the Out-of-State Rotation Map.

 The site where I want to rotate says it does not have a contract with Emory.
 What do I do?